nfdi4plants/Swate/README.md

     `dotnet tool restore` (to restore local dotnet tools)

-    `dotnet fake build -t setup`, which will take care of installing necessary certificates and loopback exempts for your browser.
+    `dotnet fake build -t setup pw:example`, which will take care of installing necessary certificates and loopback exempts for your browser.
 Here are the steps if you want to execute them by yourself:

+    - 'pw:example' is an optional parameter for the setup target to use a custom password for the local MySql docker instance.
+If this argument is not passed the instance will be created with the password 'example'.

     - connections from excel to localhost need to be via https, so you need a certificate and trust it. [office-addin-dev-certs](https://www.npmjs.com/package/office-addin-dev-certs?activeTab=versions) does that for you.